Galaxy Next Generation, Inc.: Galaxy Next Generation Issues Statement Regarding Unauthorized Promotional Activity Involving its Common Stock

-TOCCOA, GA / ACCESSWIRE / August 9, 2019 / Galaxy Next Generation, Inc. (OTCQB:GAXY) ("Galaxy" or the "Company), a provider of interactive learning technology solutions, was notified by OTC Markets ("OTC") on August 7, 2019 of recent promotional activity regarding its common stock.
-The Company was informed that newsletter and emails were sent from a non-affiliated third party source.
+TOCCOA, GA / ACCESSWIRE / August 15, 2019 / Galaxy Next Generation, Inc. (OTCQB:GAXY) ("Galaxy" or the "Company), a provider of interactive learning technology solutions, learned about certain promotional activity involving the trading of its common stock on August 7, 2019 when it was notified of such activity by OTC Markets ("OTC").
+At that time, the Company was informed that promotional articles were published on the internet by a non-affiliated third party source.

+The source of the promotional activity was two (2) online articles, by "Penny Pick Finders Team" and by "Stockonion.com".
+The Penny Pick Finders Team article touted a research analysis that forecast a 50% increase in the Company's stock price in one year and a substantial increase in earnings.
+Stockonion.com carried the same article.

-The Company had no knowledge of the unauthorized promotional activity until it was notified by OTC Markets and given a copy of the material.
-The promotional materials seem to be of the writers opinion and therefore are not false or misleading to any facts.
-The industry size mentioned in one of the articles is true information.
-It was not involved, directly or indirectly, with the creation, distribution or payment of the promotional materials related to the Company and its security.
-The Company had no awareness or editorial control over the content in the materials.
+The Company had no prior knowledge of the unauthorized promotional activity and neither the Company nor its officers or directors were involved with the creation or distribution of the promotional materials.
+Moreover, the Company had no editorial control over the content of the promotional materials.
+Apparently, the only affect the promotional activity had was to increase the trading volume for two days.
+There were no significant changes in trading price at or around the date of the promotional activity.

 The Company encourages those interested in the Company to rely solely on information included in its press releases and its filings and disclosures made with the S.E.C. (through the EDGAR Database) and OTC Markets Group.